utmapp/utmapp.github.io/_pages/install.md

 If you are jailbroken, you can install the unsigned IPA directly with Filza.
 You should _not_ re-sign it.

 If you are running stock iOS, a free and easy way to re-sign an IPA is with [iOS App Signer][2].
-Then you can install it with iTunes, Music app, or Xcode.
+Make sure to uncheck "No get-task-allow" if you see the option.
+Then you can install it with iTunes, Music, Xcode, or Air Drop.

 There are many "cloud" signing services including AppCake that do **not** work with UTM because they use the wrong kind of signing certificate.
 If you get a crash or a black screen while trying to start a VM, it is likely that your signing certificate was invalid.